-- Building a successful Olympic and Paralympic legacy: An Olympic and Paralympic legacy will mean different things for different people including grass-roots sport, elite sport, jobs, regeneration of neighbourhoods.
-We aim to ensure rigorous thought is given to steps that need to be taken to secure these aspects of the legacy
+- Building a successful Olympic and Paralympic legacy: An Olympic and Paralympic legacy will mean different things for different people including grassroots sport, elite sport, jobs, and the regeneration of neighbourhoods.
+We aim to ensure rigorous thought is given to steps that need to be taken to secure these aspects of the legacy.

 - Understanding and providing innovative solutions to the greatest challenges facing sport: Through challenging and engaging with policy makers and opinion formers, we aim to ensure all parts of the sporting landscape have the tools to challenge themselves as well as be part of the long term policy formulation process.
 We will use links to other social sciences and new thinking to push the boundaries of thinking.
 Getting sport to think outside the box for its solutions.